 The seminar is the core course for the Center's interdisciplinary Certificate in Human Rights and International Justice.

 The Center invites applications from students enrolled in a graduate professional degree in any of Boston College's divisions.
 Undergraduate seniors will be considered, space permitting.

-The seminar will meet every Thursday from 2:00PM-4:30PM and will include sessions with guest lecturers and CHRIJ co-directors and affiliated faculty.
+The seminar includes sessions with guest lecturers and CHRIJ co-directors and affiliated faculty.
 Students will be expected to attend all the seminar sessions and are encouraged to attend CHRIJ and other guest speaker presentations throughout the semester.